Vincentvanleeuwen/real-time-web-2021/README.md

 Check out the prototype @ https://xd.adobe.com/view/19b3c8d4-05bd-4ac2-ad30-a6d7686fc173-4ce0/?fullscreen&hints=off

+This project is made for fun, so do with it as you wish :)

 ## Learning goals

-* _Being able to change a clientside application into a serverside application_
+* _Being able to implement socket io into an existing project

+* _Understanding rooms in socket io

 ## Installation guide